Captain EO: Production

 Captain EO made full use of its 3D effects.
 The action on the screen extended into the audience, including asteroids, lasers, laser impacts, smoke effects, and starfields that filled the theater.
 These effects resulted in the seventeen-minute film costing an estimated $30 million to produce.
 At the time, it was the most expensive film ever produced on a per-minute basis, averaging out at $1.76 million per minute.
+Walt Disney Imagineering and Eastman Kodak used 70mm 3-D photography to shoot the film, which was completed in considerable secrecy at the request of Jackson and Lucas.

+Captain EO began filming on July 15, 1985.

 The 2010 version did not include the in-theater laser and starfield effects.
 It did utilize hydraulics previously used for Honey, I Shrunk the Audience! to make the seats shake along with Captain EO's spaceship, as well as LED flood-lighting, which was new to the theater.
 The hydraulics were also used for the bass-heavy musical numbers, and the seats bounced to the beat of Jackson's song.
-Honey, I Shrunk the Audience!s hidden water sprayers were employed when Hooter sneezed, and that attraction's leg ticklers were also reused for the Supreme Leader's Whip Warriors.Captain EO began filming on July 15, 1985.
+Honey, I Shrunk the Audience!s hidden water sprayers were employed when Hooter sneezed, and that attraction's leg ticklers were also reused for the Supreme Leader's Whip Warriors.